monnneee/scHiCAR/3_create_pseudo-bulk_fastq/paper_scripts.md

         -o Astrocyte.10000.mcool \
         Astrocyte.10000.cool
 ```
-The *.cool file was used to call interaction peak with [Peakachu](https://github.com/tariks/peakachu).
+The *.cool file was used to call interaction peak with [scDeepLUCIA](https://github.com/DiaoLab/scDeepLUCIA) or [Peakachu](https://github.com/tariks/peakachu).
 The *.mcool was used to visualization with [Higlass](https://github.com/higlass/higlass)